Dappstr/Dlang_practice/NOTES.md

 Delegates are similar to lambdas, however they extend the lifetime of the variables used within their expressions to the length of which the lambda is alive.

-They are used along with the member function `opApply` which is an overload for the `foreach` function.
+They can be used along with the member function `opApply` which is an overload for the `foreach` function.

-## OVERLOADING FOREACH

 `opApply` and `opApplyReverse` return an integer.
 If the integer that's returned is non-zero, then the `foreach` loop breaks.
 The delegate which is the argument, represents the expression within the `foreach` block which contains the expression